SACGF/variantgrid_docs/data/vcf_samples.md

 | 0/1 (HET) | 0/0 (HOM_REF) | 0/0 (HOM_REF) |

 And you can be confident that it is a denovo variant, rather than just lacking coverage in one of the parent samples.

+### VCF Normalization

+We [Decompose and Normalise variants using VT](https://genome.sph.umich.edu/wiki/Vt#Normalization) during import, so variants from different VCF files have a consistent representation.

+If any variants were altered during an import, a warning appears on the VCF and Sample pages, allowing you to examine the changes.

+You can [search](search.md) on an unnormalized variant, and it will take you to the normalized [variant's details page](../annotation/variant_details.md).
+This page lists all VCF records normalized to that variant coordinate.